ModelEarth/zip/io/README.md

 **Processing Note**

+Update Feb 16, 2024 - Better data, but Puerto Rico (example zip 00606) population became none.
+The zip/io/data folder is now 4.27 GB.
+It was previously 4.41 GB.
+The smaller size is thanks rounding more digits, and using numbers (0 to 7) rather than strings to convey Head of Households and Population by Age.

 The 450+ MB data file is downloaded automatically when in cluding the parameter SearchEngine(simple_or_comprehensive=SearchEngine.SimpleOrComprehensiveArgEnum.comprehensive).
 Older examples used SearchEngine(simple_zipcode=False) which produced the AttributeError: 'SearchEngine' object has no attribute 'ses'.

 You can download the [zip SQLite file](https://github.com/MacHu-GWU/uszipcode-project/releases/download/1.0.1.db/comprehensive_db.sqlite) independently.